Southern Regional Military Survivor Seminar and Good Grief Camp

 TAPS Good Grief Camp is led by experts in the fields of child development, mental health and education.
 Programming throughout the weekend mirrors the adult curriculum and provides families with a common language crucial to strengthening family bonds.
 Children and teens will honor their loved one, connect with their peers, and learn coping skills through games, crafts and other age-appropriate activities in a fun and supportive environment.

-Children and teens will find comfort in knowing there are other kids their age who understand their loss, develop coping skills they can use once they leave Good Grief Camp.
+Children and teens will find comfort in knowing there are other kids their age who understand their loss and develop coping skills they can use once they leave Good Grief Camp.

 If you need further information, please email firstname.lastname@example.org.